-- 1. The integrated SCSI controller with RAID capabilities in your computer supports only RAID level 1. - If you install a different type of RAID adapter in your computer, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.
+- The integrated SCSI controller with RAID capabilities in your computer supports only RAID level 1.
+Installing an optional ServeRAID-5i controller provides additional RAID levels. - If you install a different type of RAID adapter in your computer, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.